15 Best FREE Websites to Find Royalty-Free Music

 background, relax, city, forest, sport, travel, etc

-Here are some tips to find out which music track suits best for your video and how to understand it:
+Here are some tips to find out which music track best suits your video and how to understand it:

 - Find the common mood of your video.
 It can be a romantic one, rock’n’rollish, dark, mysterious, etc. Choose a track to highlight the mood.